CALL FOR SUBMISSIONS

 - Credit hours: 3

 - Description: This is an introductory computer science class focused on developing problem solving skills.
-It satisfies a UCORE [QUAN] course effective summer 2016 and it will be offered in summer session starting June 6th, 2017.
+It satisfies a UCORE [QUAN] course effective summer 2016.

 - Overview and course goals: This course introduces the algorithmic constructs used to solve a wide range of problems.
 An important component of this is developing an understanding of the ways in which information is stored in a computer, both in terms of fundamental units of information such as an integer and in terms larger collections of information contained with a data structure such as a list.
 Along the way you will implement computer code to solve several meaningful problems that involve areas such as encryption and graphics.
 It is assumed you have no prior programming experience.
 This course uses the Python programming language.